 How to read the Cohort Analysis

 Cohort is a subset of viewers who share the same characters.
 In your report, the cohort type is ‘acquisition month’, the month when viewers signed up.

-Important - Both FREE and PAID viewers are counted in the cohorts.
+• Important to know that both FREE and PAID viewers are counted in the cohorts.

 Understand Cohort Analysis:

 - The Cohort Analysis allows you to isolate and analyze viewer retention behavior, group by group apart from your viewer base as a whole.

 - You can monitor and compare retention patterns clearly across the full life-cycle of viewers.

 Ways of using Cohort Analysis: